andrekovac/explain-programming/content/blog/javascript/event-loop.md

 **Participants**: Event stack, web APIs, task queue, event loop

-Javascript runs an [event loop](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html) in which functions can be registered to run in the next iteration of the never ending single-threaded loop.
+Javascript runs an [event loop (greatly explained in this YouTube video)](http://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html) in which functions can be registered to run in the next iteration of the never ending single-threaded loop.

-- `setTimeout(..., 0)` deferes code in the callback function to be executed when the event stack is empty.
+- `setTimeout(..., 0)` deferes code in the callback function to be executed when the event stack is empty, e.g.:

   ```js
   setTimeout(function() {